plajjan/snabbswitch/src/apps/ddostop/README.md

 ### Usage

-Use the following pattern to create and initialize DDoS instance;
+Use the following pattern to create and initialize DDoStop instance;

 ### Performance

-The performancce of the `DDoS` app varies greatly based on the type of packet and what action is chosen for that packet.
+The performancce of the `DDoStop` app varies greatly based on the type of packet and what action is chosen for that packet.
 It is assumed that the majority of packets will be from source addresses that are blocked and therefore there is a shortcut in the code for quickly blocking those source IPs.

-With a simple Source -> DDoS -> Sink pipeline and the majority (>99.9%) of traffic being blocked, the DDoS app can achieve around 10Mpps / core.
+With a simple Source -> DDoStop -> Sink pipeline and the majority (>99.9%) of traffic being blocked, the DDoStop app can achieve around 10Mpps / core.
 This is measured on a laptop with an i5@2.5GHz.

 The parsing of packet headers is expensive and so for traffic that does not match the blacklist, performance is typically ~1Mpps / core.

-In real world, with a pipeline of 82599 NIC -> DDoS -> 82599 NIC, the observed throughput is roughly half of the above.
+In real world, with a pipeline of 82599 NIC -> DDoStop -> 82599 NIC, the observed throughput is roughly half of the above.